Updated February 13, 2020

 Like most other farmed animals, ducks and geese will breathe with their mouth open if they are too hot.
-Circulating fans can be used in duck and goose indoor living spaces to help cool the space if needed.
+Circulating fans can be used in Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. and Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. indoor living spaces to help cool the space if needed.
 Also make sure they have access to lots of water- both to drink and to splash in.

 Healthy ducks and geese may choose to stay outside during temperatures when most of your other avian residents are hunkered down indoors.
 Ducks and geese have thick insulating feathers that help keep their bodies warm, and on cold days they often alternate standing on one leg with the other tucked up into their feathers for warmth.
 Though they tend to do well even during some weather chickens and turkeys cannot tolerate, we still strongly recommend you keep them indoors and take additional precautions during period of extreme cold or dangerous windchill.
 While some sources incorrectly state that ducks and geese cannot get frostbite, this is untrue.
 They can develop frostbite in their feet and toes just like chickens and turkeys.
 Muscovy ducks can also develop frostbite in their caruncles, and goose breeds who have knobs on their bills can also develop frostbite in this area.

 Other Things to Consider To Keep Residents Comfortable